nanoporetech/modkit/book/src/intro_extract.md

 ## Note on implicit base modification calls.
 The `.` MM flag indicates that primary sequence bases without an associated base modification probability should be inferred to be canonical.
-When this flag is encountered in a modBAM, by default, `modkit extract` will output rows with the `inferred` column set to `true` and a `mod_qual` value of `0.0` for the base modifications called on that read.
-For example, if you have a `A+a.` MM tag, and there are skipped `A` bases in the read there will be rows where the `a` `mod_qual` is 0.0.
+By default, when this flag is encountered in a modBAM, `modkit extract` will output rows with the `inferred` column set to `true` and a `mod_qual` value of `0.0` for the base modifications called on that read.
+For example, if you have a `A+a.` MM tag, and there are `A` bases in the read for which there aren't base modification calls (identifiable as non-0s in the MM tag) will be rows where the `mod_code` is `a` and the `mod_qual` is 0.0.

 ## Example usages: